Xilinx/SDAccel_Examples/README.md

 Example of vector dotproduct operation.

 14. **Vector Mult/Add:**
-Example of reusing data stored in the DDR across kernels in different binary containers.
+Reuse of data stored in the DDR across kernels in different binary containers.

 15. **Watermarking:**
 Example of image watermarking.